Echilon/Miscellaneous/README.md

 Miscellaneous code from various platforms

+##ActiveDirectoryAvatar

+An ASP.NET handler which retrieves, resizes, then caches locally an image for a user from Active Directory.
+Two query string parameter are required, **size** and **username** which is the sAMAccountName.

 ##CollapsiblePanel

 Callable on a container selector.
 Toggles the container to open/closed when the header is clicked.
 Needs the following structure on the page: